 How to Use Comparables

-To get the most accurate comps, it’s first necessary to determine all the information about the subject property.
-The following should be noted about the subject property:
+To get the most accurate comps, the first step is to determine all the relevant information about the subject property being evaluated.
+For example,

-- Special features (wraparound porch, swimming pool, tennis court, barn, etc.)
+- Are there any special features (wraparound porch, swimming pool, tennis court, barn, etc.)?

-Once a complete description of the subject property is made, a search for similar recently sold properties is conducted.
-Since no two properties will be exactly the same, adjustments usually need to be made.
-Adjustments are not made to the subject property; they are made only to the comparables.
+Once a comprehensive set of information has been compiled about the subject property, the next step is to start searching for recently sold properties in the area.
+Since no two properties will be exactly the same, adjustments usually need to be made to the comparables, so they fit the mold of the subject property.

 For example, if the subject property has a wraparound porch worth $8,000 but the comparable property does not have a wraparound porch, the value of the wraparound porch would be added to the comparable property.
 Likewise, if that same comparable property had a pool worth $30,000, but the subject property did not have a pool, then $30,000 would be subtracted from the comparable property.